rur/treetop/README.markdown

 ### Why was this created?

-Multi-page web apps are ideal when you have a lot of content or a sophisticated backend.
+Multi-page web apps are ideal when you have lots of content or a sophisticated backend.
 The main drawback versus client apps is interactivity.
 Linking pages together doesn't always cut it.

 Treetop is a prototype which aims to close the gap by extending the conventional model of multi-page navigation with partial page transitions.
 Treetop endpoints are capable of rendering a valid HTML document, or snippets to modify a loaded page as needed.